Research Hub > Types of USB Cables: The Ultimate Guide

 Micro USB-AB female ports have the unique ability to accept either Micro B 2.0 or Micro B 3.0 (3.1) USB cables.
 The versatility of Micro AB cables makes them a popular choice for external hard drives and devices that can benefit from the added flexibility.
 A version 3.0 (3.1) Micro-AB cable is also referred to as Micro-B 3.0 (3.1).

-Micro USB-AB cables can utilize USB 3.0 (3.1) technology and are thus a regular choice when moving around large blocks of data.
-The cables will often have one end with the wide USB-AB plug and the other with USB-A for connecting to a PC or laptop.
+Micro USB-AB cables can use USB 3.0 (3.1) technology and are thus a regular choice for moving large blocks of data.
+The cables will often have the wide USB-AB plug on one end and the USB-A on the other end for connecting to a PC or laptop.

 Shop Now